 The frosting is made with my 3:2:1 Ratio Swiss Meringue Buttercream.
 It uses 3 simple pantry ingredients: butter, sugar and egg whites.
 I know there are healthier alternatives for a frosting but I really wanted to make a very pretty pink cake for her using a frosting that can be piped into intricate designs.
 I used a 4B Open Star tip to pipe little stars in a horizontal pattern.
 This design is very easy to pipe but makes a nice impact.

 Moreover, the frosting for this cake had to be low in moisture because of the macaron topper.
 It needed to sit on top of the frosting without breaking down from the moisture transfer.
-If you don’t plan on using a macaron topper, you can choose a healthier frosting like this stabilized whipped cream that I used for Bibi’s half birthday and omitting the sugar.
+If you don't plan on using a macaron topper, you can choose a healthier frosting like this stabilized whipped cream that I used for Bibi's half birthday and omitting the sugar.
+Or you can try this creamy stabilized mascarpone whipped cream.

 Coloring a Pink Cake Without Artificial Food Dyes